tijmenvangulik/ErgometerJS/README.md

 # Todo

+* get it working in a normal browser  ( chrome using web bluetooth https://webbluetoothcg.github.io/web-bluetooth/  )
+* Write a demo of an app which can really be used.
 * Add more commands
-* Write a demo of an app which can really be used. (now it)

-#Known problems
+# Known problems

 * There are problems in the PM5 BLE firmware.
 Some csafe commands give back invalid responses.
 I hope they fix it soon.
 See